jpsm83/health/documentation/n8n/article_rewrite.md

 - Do NOT change the core meaning or context
 - Do NOT output in any format other than the specified JSON
 - Do NOT create articles shorter than the original - this is absolutely forbidden
+- Do NOT output content in any language other than English - this is absolutely forbidden
+- Do NOT use non-English characters, words, or phrases in any part of the output